JLee-WD/Noto/README.md

 ## Functionality

 - **Toggle visibility** - Noto lets you choose whether to keep your notes private or public.
 Public notes can be viewed by anyone and it makes it easy for you to share a piece of code or snippet of text with someone else.
-- **Share your notes** - (Don't know how to achieve this...    - **Agree, collaborative editing seems like it would be very difficult to implement correctly**) share your notes in a list with a friend in the same class.
+- **Share your notes** - Share your notes in a list with a friend in the same class.
 Instead of writing your notes in an endless google doc, Noto lets you collaborate with your cohort by inviting your peers to a group to write and share notes.
 - **Concise bite-sized notes** - write notes during on an easy-to-use interface quickly and securely.
 Noto is specially designed for software engineering students, with custom input fields specifically for code.
 - **Examples** - Noto lets you save coding examples that you have used before.
 Save quick-reference design patterns that you have used in practice before.
 - **Reference Photos/Images** - Dont have time to write down everything?
 Or have you found a diagram that explains the concept better than words?
 Take a photo, or save an image and attach it to the note.